Var mısın? Yok musun?

 Var mısın?
-Yok musun? was a Turkish adaptation of the game show Deal or No Deal.
-Produced by Acun Ilıcalı for Show TV, the show aired between 10 September 2007 and 31 October 2009 and in the second half of 2010.
-From 2007 to 2009, 350 episodes aired.
+Yok musun? is a Turkish adaptation of the game show Deal or No Deal.
+Produced by Acun Ilıcalı for Show TV, the show originally aired between 10 September 2007 and 16 September 2010.
+From 2007 to 31 October 2009, 350 episodes aired.

 There were 24 boxes containing prizes from 1 TL to 500,000 TL.
-The set was similar to the French version, but the theme music and the graphics were similar to the US version.
+The set and board graphics were similar to the French version, but the theme music and the logo were similar to the US version.
 The offers were made by "Hamdi Bey", a fictitious character portrayed as a banker; although in February 2008 it was claimed that "Hamdi Bey" was in fact a studio assistant to one of Acun Ilıcalı's former shows, and his name was not Hamdi but Birol; but Acun Ilıcalı dismissed the claims.

 A New Year's Eve special was aired on 31 December 2007.
 The set was nearly identical to the US version.
 There were 26 cases, all held by models, containing prizes from 1 TL to 1,000,000 TL and the player won 125,000 TL.

 Although two different versions of Deal or No Deal had aired in Turkish TV's before and none had been successful, this version of the show was a hit from the first day it was broadcast.

 The show airs four or five times a week and receives good ratings, ranking from being first to third most watched TV show of the day.

-Until March 2008, there was only one 500,000 TL box; but from that moment and on two more 500,000 TL boxes were added to the show, tripling the chance to choose the grand prize box, and generally boosting the bank offers.
-In the 2008 season, one more 500,000 TL was added, bringin the highest prized box count to 4.
+Until March 2008, there was only one 500,000 TL box; but from that moment onwards two more 500,000 TL boxes were added to the show, tripling the chance to choose the grand prize box, and generally boosting the bank offers.
+In the 2008 season, one more box worth 500,000 TL was added, bringing the highest prize box count to 4.

 In September 2009, producer Acun Ilıcalı set his mind to make at least one person win the grand prize, hence raising the number of 500,000 TL boxes to 10.
 Consequently, Ülkühan Yılmaz won the grand prize for the first time on 24 October 2009.
-He is currently the only person who has ever won the grand prize.
+He is currently the only person who has ever won the grand prize in Turkey.